AdobeDocs/experience-manager-65.en/help/sites-authoring/adobe-campaign-components.md

 >
 >The AEM email components have been deprecated.
 Due to the nature of email, which merges content and style, the email components provided out-of-the-box by AEM become of limited reuse for customers because of the need to implement custom styles into whatever components are required for projects.
 >
 >Email components can be implemented on project level, and the deprecated AEM email components illustrate how that can be achieved.
-However these deprecated components should not be used on projects.
+However, do not use these deprecated components on projects.

 ## Adobe Campaign Newsletter Components {#adobe-campaign-newsletter-components}